Hubble Space Telescope: Computer systems and data processing

 Additionally, some of the science instruments and components had their own embedded microprocessor-based control systems.
-The MATs (Multiple Access Transponder) components, MAT-1 and MAT-2, utilize Hughes Aircraft CDP1802CD microprocessors.
-The Wide Field and Planetary Camera (WFPC) also utilized an RCA 1802 microprocessor (or possibly the older 1801 version).
+The MATs (Multiple Access Transponder) components, MAT-1 and MAT-2, use Hughes Aircraft CDP1802CD microprocessors.
+The Wide Field and Planetary Camera (WFPC) also used an RCA 1802 microprocessor (or possibly the older 1801 version).
 The WFPC-1 was replaced by the WFPC-2 during Servicing Mission 1 in 1993, which was then replaced by the Wide Field Camera 3 (WFC3) during Servicing Mission 4 in 2009.
 The upgrade extended Hubble's capability of seeing deeper into the universe and providing images in three broad regions of the spectrum.

 Initial instruments

 When launched, the HST carried five scientific instruments: the Wide Field and Planetary Camera (WF/PC), Goddard High Resolution Spectrograph (GHRS), High Speed Photometer (HSP), Faint Object Camera (FOC) and the Faint Object Spectrograph (FOS).
-WF/PC used a radial instrument bay, and the other 4 instruments were each installed in an axial instrument bay.
+WF/PC used a radial instrument bay, and the other four instruments were each installed in an axial instrument bay.

 WF/PC was a high-resolution imaging device primarily intended for optical observations.
 It was built by NASA's Jet Propulsion Laboratory, and incorporated a set of 48 filters isolating spectral lines of particular astrophysical interest.
 The instrument contained eight charge-coupled device (CCD) chips divided between two cameras, each using four CCDs.
 Each CCD has a resolution of 0.64 megapixels.
 The wide field camera (WFC) covered a large angular field at the expense of resolution, while the planetary camera (PC) took images at a longer effective focal length than the WF chips, giving it a greater magnification.

 The Goddard High Resolution Spectrograph (GHRS) was a spectrograph designed to operate in the ultraviolet.
 It was built by the Goddard Space Flight Center and could achieve a spectral resolution of 90,000.
 Also optimized for ultraviolet observations were the FOC and FOS, which were capable of the highest spatial resolution of any instruments on Hubble.
 Rather than CCDs, these three instruments used photon-counting digicons as their detectors.
 The FOC was constructed by ESA, while the University of California, San Diego, and Martin Marietta Corporation built the FOS.

 The final instrument was the HSP, designed and built at the University of Wisconsin–Madison.
 It was optimized for visible and ultraviolet light observations of variable stars and other astronomical objects varying in brightness.
 It could take up to 100,000 measurements per second with a photometric accuracy of about 2% or better.

 HST's guidance system can also be used as a scientific instrument.
 Its three Fine Guidance Sensors (FGS) are primarily used to keep the telescope accurately pointed during an observation, but can also be used to carry out extremely accurate astrometry; measurements accurate to within 0.0003 arcseconds have been achieved.